 The entrances to Prunksaal and Augustinerkirche are from Josefsplatz ♥♥, another of the regal squares around Hofburg.

 Further at the edge of the complex is Albertina ♥♥♥, where you can tour the lovely Neo-Classical State Rooms.
-The palace also offers fine graphics, photography and architectural collections and holds temporary exhibitions.
-At the time of our last visit, there were two excellent impressionist and pointillist exhibitions.
+The palace also offers fine graphics, photography, and architectural collections and holds temporary exhibitions.
+At the time of my last visit, there were two excellent impressionist and pointillist exhibitions.

 Across the Ring from Hofburg is the biggest concentration of Vienna’s museums.
 They are centered on Maria-Theresien-Platz ♥, with its great monument to the empress.
-The most important here is the Kunsthistoriches Museum ♥♥, which is said to be a contender for the title of one of the top art galleries in the western world (it is the fourth largest in size).
-The picture collection takes the entire first floor and part of the second, and concentrates on 15th to 18th centuries, with Flemish, Dutch, Italian, French and Spanish schools all well represented.
-For some unknown reason, we were less impressed than we often are after visiting major art collections.
-There are also fascinating sets of antiquities, decorative art, coins and medals at the museum.
+The most important here is the Kunsthistoriches Museum ♥♥, which is said to be a contender for the title of one of the top art galleries in the Western world (it is the fourth largest in size).
+The picture collection takes the entire first floor and part of the second, and concentrates on the 15th to 18th centuries, with Flemish, Dutch, Italian, French, and Spanish schools all well represented.
+There are also fascinating sets of antiquities, decorative art, coins, and medals at the museum.

-There are several places in Vienna to see examples of Jugendstil, the Austro-German version of Art Nouveau.
+There are many places in Vienna to see examples of Jugendstil, the Austro-German version of Art Nouveau.
 One such example is the Secession Building, although I prefer the two adjoining apartment blocks ♥ on Linke Wienzeile, at Naschmarkt.
 No. 38 and No. 40, the latter known as Majolikahaus, are both remarkable, one with gilt ornaments, the other with subtle multi-color flower patterns.
-A reputedly exceptional Jugendstil museum, Leopold, never fit into our itineraries before.
+A reputedly exceptional Jugendstil museum, Leopold, never fit into my itinerary.

 Naschmarkt ♥♥, coincidentally, is the liveliest of Vienna’s year-round markets, especially on Saturdays, selling pretty much everything.